Darrell Waltrip: Owner-driver years: 1991–mid-1998

 In 1996, Waltrip posted two top-ten finishes.
 Western Auto remained the sponsor as part of Waltrip's 25th-anniversary celebration.
 While the year was one of Waltrip's most profitable, his results continued to fall off.

-At the 1997 UAW-GM Quality 500, Waltrip failed to qualify for the first time in over 20 years as Terry Labonte also failed to make the race.
+At the 1997 UAW-GM Quality 500, Waltrip failed to qualify for the first time in over twenty years as Terry Labonte also failed to make the race.
 Because Labonte was a more recent Cup champion (in fact, he was the defending Cup champion that season), he was able to take the past champion's provisional.
-Waltrip, who was 20th in owner points, was too low in the owner points position to make the race (only the top four in owner points of cars not in the field, excluding the most recent former champion not in the field, were added after qualifying under 1997 rules).
+Waltrip, who was twentieth in owner points, was too low in the owner points position to make the race (only the top-four in owner points of cars not in the field, excluding the most recent former champion not in the field, were added after qualifying under 1997 rules).
 After the season, Waltrip and his team were struggling to find sponsors but were able to put together a last-minute deal with the Ohio-based company Speedblock for 1998.
 Speedblock only paid portions of what was promised, and the deal was canceled.
 Waltrip's team at this point was nearly insolvent, and he sold the team to Tim Beverly.
 Waltrip's final race as an owner-driver was at the TranSouth Financial 400, and was originally post-drive a sponsorless car, but instead decided to drive a "Tim Flock Special" as the former 2-time Grand National Series champion was fighting liver and throat cancer and was without medical insurance, and Waltrip wanted to help raise money for Flock and his family by having a trust fund with NASCAR's 50th Anniversary.
-Flock died at age 73 just nine days after the race.
+Flock died at age 73, just nine days after the race.
 In 2008, Waltrip admitted the reason that he failed as a driver-owner team was because he thought like a driver, not as an owner.

-1998 mid season with Dale Earnhardt, Inc.
+1998 mid season with DEI

-Beverly chose not to race the team immediately, instead choosing to rebuild the team (now part of Dale Earnhardt, Inc. after two sales and a merger).
+Beverly chose not to race the team immediately, instead choosing to rebuild the team (now part of Tyler Jet Motorsports after two sales and a merger).
 During this time, Waltrip signed with Dale Earnhardt, Inc. to drive the No. 1 Pennzoil Chevy, filling in for injured rookie Steve Park.
 During his tenure with DEI, Waltrip posted a fifth-place finish at the California 500, and led in the final stages of the Pocono 500, and finished sixth.